-Lisa Sim is a partner with Miller Thomson LLP.
+Lisa Sim is a partner with Miller Thomson LLP and member of the Executive Committee.
 Lisa practises intellectual property law with a focus on protecting, commercializing, and managing the intellectual assets of her clients.
 She is a registered patent agent in Canada and the United States, as well as a registered Canadian trademark agent.

 Lisa provides legal services to clients that include small-to-medium enterprises (SME), universities, research institutions, and sole inventors.
 Lisa is committed to providing business-focused and cost-effective solutions that align with her clients’ business objectives.
 She has been recognized by her peers in legal directories such as The Best Lawyers in Canada.

 Prior to pursuing a career in law, Lisa completed graduate work in microbiology.
 She then worked for several years as IP counsel at other leading intellectual property law firms before joining Miller Thomson.

 Professional achievements & leadership